On Wednesday, July 26, at 11am DC residents will rally at the Capitol with Senator Chris Van Hollen (D-MD).

 Action to oppose these cuts will be crucial, as Congress has so far shown that public involvement (or lack thereof) is the determining factor in its willingness to stand up to the Trump Administration.

-Check back in here closer to July 29th to see what events are happening in DC, and be sure to let your enfranchised friends know that they need to call their representatives.
+You can see the full list of local events here!
+Be sure to let your enfranchised friends know that they need to call their representatives.